malikhan-dev/zenql/README.md

 ZenQL V2 is a modular library. modules and its dependencies are reviewed and refactored. it contains for modules.

 1 - contracts: contracts and abstractions of ZenQL

 2 - collections/Thor: the collections processor. (depends on contracts)

-3 - streams: for streaming data. (depends on contracts) 4 - databases: our mini-orm. (depends on contracts, streams, external db drivers described at the end of documents)
+3 - streams: for streaming data. (depends on contracts)

+4 - databases: our mini-orm. (depends on contracts, streams, external db drivers described at the end of documents)

-we wanted you to have a choice to use which parts of ZenQL. maybe all of it or some of it.
+we wanted you to have a choice to use any part of ZenQL you want. maybe all of it or some of it.

 the migrations process isnt really that hard: